 - Snack on vegetables.
 Offer raw vegetables as a snack and add a dip to make it extra tasty and fun!
 If your child is eating another snack, you can still offer some vegetables on the side.

 - Put them in their lunchbox.
-Always include vegetables in lunchboxes.
-You can do this by adding vegetables to sandwiches, such as grated carrot, beetroot, lettuce, cucumber or baby spinach.
-Think of replacing some of the fruit for vegetables.
+Always include vegetables in lunch boxes.
+You can do this by adding vegetables to sandwiches, such as grated carrot, beetroot, lettuce, cucumber, or baby spinach.
+Think of replacing some of the fruit with vegetables.

 - Let them choose.
 Let your child choose between vegetables in dishes or for snacks.
 To introduce new vegetables, it may be a good idea to give them a choice between two new ones to try.

 - Take them shopping.
 Have your children pick out vegetables to add to your grocery list and let them choose and bag them.

 - Make it an entrée.
 If your child is hungry just before a meal, offer raw vegetables to snack on.
 It won’t spoil their appetite and children are more likely to eat vegetables and try new foods when they are very hungry!